aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-watermark/_index.md

 title: Working with Watermark in Python
 articleTitle: Working with Watermark
 linktitle: Working with Watermark
-description: "Create and manage watermarks in a document using python."
+description: "Create and manage watermarks in a document using Python."
 type: docs
 weight: 60
 url: /python-net/working-with-watermark/